Much Hadham: History

+A priest is mentioned at one of the Much Hadham manors in the Domesday Book.
+The Hadham area became the two parishes of Little Hadham and Much Hadham.
+Much Hadham's parish church, dedicated to St Andrew, probably dates from the 12th century, although most of the building as seen today was built in the 15th century.

+The Bishops of London in their capacity as lords of the manor built Much Hadham Palace to the north of the church.
+A palace is known to have stood on the site from before the Norman Conquest; the current building dates from the early 16th century.
+It served as an asylum from 1817 to 1863.
+The building is now subdivided into private homes.

+The Buntingford branch line passed through the parish, opening in 1863.
+Hadham railway station opened with the railway.
+It stood at Hadham Cross, towards the southern end of the parish.
+The line closed in 1965 and was subsequently dismantled.
+The station site was redeveloped for housing along a road called Millers View.

 During the First World War, there was a British Red Cross/Order of St John auxiliary hospital in Much Hadham.
 Today a plaque on the front of Woodham House commemorates it.

 During the Second World War Much Hadham was the site of Prisoner of War camp 69.
-The camp was opened in 1939, housing Italian prisoners of war and later German prisoners, as well as housing American and Gurkha soldiers as they prepared for the D-Day landings.
 The camp closed around 1950.

 Geography

 The village stretches along its mile-and-a-half-long high street (High Street, Tower Hill and Widford Road), which runs along the river Ash.
 It is situated between Bishop's Stortford and Ware, about 12 km from Hertford and about 40 km north of London.

-The village had a railway station on the Buntingford single-track branch line, which closed in 1965 under the Beeching Axe.
+In 1895 the parish was reported to have an area of 4490 acre.